mvaganov/thinkwithtools/curriculum.md

   <li> Use AI to generate product ideas.
   <li> Consider: could you come up with a better ideas by combining ideas that the AI listed?
   <li> After selecting a product to make your page about, ask a peer student or the teacher for their thoughts about your idea.
+  <li> You will be asked to present your product.
+During your presentation, be ready to identify at least one thing you removed/replaced from the LLMs generated output.
 </ul>
 </ul></details>

 ---

-## Class 4: Trust, Persuasion, and AI Reviews
+## Section 4: Trust, Persuasion, and AI Reviews
 <!-- ~84-104 min -->
 <details><summary>Review Products That Don't Exist</summary><ul>
 <li> <i>(2 min)</i> Before reviewing assignments from the previous class, ask the students to make note of what is inspiring or pusuasive about the web pages.
+Also ask them to be ready to explain what they removed/replaced from the LLM generated content.
-<li> <i>(20 min)</i> Review the pages with students.
+<li> <i>(20 min)</i> Review the pages with students, asking each one about how they altered the LLM output.
 After the review, discuss what the most pursuasive and inspiring things about the pages.
 Did the AI output surprise anyone?
 </ul></details>
 <details><summary>Use AI to generate fake review sites (good/bad reviews)</summary><ul>
 <li> <i>(20 min)</i> In class exercise: Have an LLM generate a fake reviews site with fake reveiws, possibly for a class favorite from the Products That Don't Exist.
 Have the LLM include good reviews and bad reviews.